 An uncontested divorce can also be beneficial to both spouses because it allows them to keep the facts surrounding their marriage private by avoiding the trial process.
-However, if any disagreement exists regarding the terms of the divorce, the parties will have to file a contested divorce, which is more time consuming and in most instances more expensive.
+Seek help from a trusted Las Vegas uncontested divorce lawyer at Mills & Anderson.

-When both spouses are able to agree on all the terms involved in their divorce, they qualify for an uncontested divorce.
+When both spouses are able to agree on all the terms, they qualify for an uncontested divorce.
 Some of the most common issues of a divorce involve:

 - Children: The spouses seeking an uncontested divorce either don’t have children that are minors or the spouses have children that are minors and have executed a written agreement establishing custody, visitation, and child support.
 (Chapter 125 of the NRS)

 - Alimony: The spouses seeking an uncontested divorce have either waived their rights to alimony or they have executed a written agreement establishing the terms of their alimony.
 (Chapter 125 of the NRS)

 - Marital Assets and Debts: The spouses seeking an uncontested divorce do not have joint or community property/debt or they have executed a written agreement dividing the property/debt to the court’s satisfaction.
 (Chapter 125 of the NRS)